mwangdakota/pages-uswds-jekyll/pages/showcase.md

 <h3 style="color:#323A45;">Innovative concrete masonry systems</h3>

-Spherical Block is using concreate masonry construction to build affordable efficient homes.
+Spherical Block is using concreate masonry construction to build affordable, efficient homes.
 The New York-based company’s manufacturing can create walls, roofs, arches, windows, domes, and spheres.

 To learn more visit: [https://www.masonryarches.com/](https://www.masonryarches.com/).